F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

 Create and assign a Managed Service Identity (MSI)
 --------------------------------------------------
 In order to successfully implement CFE in Azure, you need a system-assigned or user-managed identity with sufficient access.
-Your Managed Service Identity (MSI) should be limited to the resource groups that contain the BIG-IP VNet as well as any route tables that will be updated.
+Your Managed Service Identity (MSI) should be limited to the resource groups that contain the BIG-IP instances, VNET, route tables, etc. that will be updated.
 Read more about managed identities |managed-identity|.
 To create and assign a Managed Service Identity (MSI) you must have a role of `User Access Administrator` or `Contributor access`.
 The following example shows a system-assigned MSI.

 #.
 Enable MSI for each VM: go to **Virtual Machine > Identity > System assigned** and set the status to ``On``.